lawsonkeith/PiIO/docs/Readme_PiIO.md

 The program [basic_functs.py] provides examples of the generic functions and the board specific examples provide examples of the others.
 The file [PiIO.py] provides an in depth description of the function calls.
-The API can be accessed as follows:
+The API can be accessed from within python as follows:

 ```python
 from PiIO import PiIO_DO24_Mapper